HerbCleary/submission2/U13 H.Cleary/documentation/Urgent.md

 ## P6

-- Do testing on stuff made in test plan
+- Do testing on stuff made in test plan x

-- Make a bug list
+- Make a bug list x

 - Try testing on other websites and such.
 Write down any bugs and take screenshots.